department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/community-care/discovery/conversation-guide.md

 - Tell me, what was the last scheduling like?

-- Can you share an example of a past successful appointment scheduling?
+- Can you share an example of a past appointment request that was processed successfully?

-- Can you share an example of a past appointment scheduling that was difficult to complete?
+- Can you share an example of a past appointment request that was challenging to process?
 Why was it challenging?

 ----------
 ### Scenario ### (TBD whether to include)